Special prosecutor probes perjury claim

 The special prosecutor will be asked to determine whether Lau was truthful.
 Questions also have surfaced over whether police and prosecutors deliberately concealed a 78-minute videotape that contradicted her version of what McCullough said under questioning.

 Attempts to reach Lau through the Seattle police department were unsuccessful.
+The department did not respond to a request for comment.

-Lau didn't seem to make any effort to conceal the video's existence, writing in the second paragraph of her June 29, 2011 report summarizing her questioning of McCullough: "I advised him that this was a government building and that our interview was being audio and video recorded."
+Lau didn't seem to make any effort to conceal the video's existence, writing in the second paragraph of a June 29, 2011 report summarizing her questioning of McCullough: "I advised him that this was a government building and that our interview was being audio and video recorded."

-But a year later, Julie Trevarthen, a prosecutor in Sycamore, Illinois, appeared to deny to the court that there was a video of the June 29 interview, saying that McCullough "just happens to be in another room and a tape is not running."
+But a year later, Julie Trevarthen, a prosecutor in Sycamore, Illinois, appeared to deny to the court that a video of the June 29 interview existed, saying that McCullough "just happens to be in another room and a tape is not running."

 No video was included in the voluminous court file or turned over to the defense, as required by court and ethical rules, according to court documents seeking the special prosecutor's appointment.